HarryR/panautomata/README.md

 This is a research project to make it easy for developers to write smart contracts which run across multiple block-chains without the complex underlying logic that makes it possible.

+Think of this as being a cross-chain oracle for events and transactions, or it could potentially be used as a way of integrating legacy systems with the block-chain.

+**If you have interesting use cases, or would like to see integration with interesting things, please add a ticket**

 **WARNING: this is a work-in progress, use at your own risk**